 Proximity to Water Ensure that dust suppressants do not enter and contaminate waterbodies, including surface and groundwater.
 Do not allow the product to leave the roadway.

-Sensitive Application rates near sensitive environments, e.g. marshes, must be Environments responsibility of the landowner, road authority or municipal authority.
+Sensitive Environments Application rates near sensitive environments, e.g. marshes, must be closely monitored.
+Remember, environmental restoration is the responsibility of the landowner, road authority or municipal authority.

-Remember, environmental restoration is the closely monitored.

 Flooding Do not apply products to areas of roads that are subject to flooding.

-Imminent Do not apply products if precipitation is occurring, or forecast to occur

-Precipitation before the product sets or cures.
+Imminent Precipitation Do not apply products if precipitation is occurring, or forecast to occur before the product sets or cures.